Materials-Consortia/OPTIMADE/optimade.rst

       The level of support is described in the field :field:`query-description`.
     - :val:`"none"`: the defined property MAY not be queryable at all.

-  - :field:`query-description`: String.
+  - :field:`queryable-description`: String.
     This string is a human-readable multi-line text that describes the limitations of support of the OPTIMADE filter language.
-    It SHOULD only be given if the field :field:`query` is set to the string :val:`"partial"`.
+    It SHOULD only be given if the field :field:`queryable` is set to the string :val:`"partial"`.
     Formatting in the text SHOULD use Markdown in the `CommonMark v3.0 format <https://spec.commonmark.org/0.30/>`__.

   - :field:`unit-definitions`: List.